donomii/Quon/DEVELOPING.md

 == The files

-compiler.qon is the command line frontend to start the compiler
+compiler.qon is the compiler source.

 base.qon Holds all the parsing and lexing code.
 The parser is a simple S-Expression reader (written in qon), and so the language looks very lisp-like even though it isn't a lisp at all.